opencog/atomspace/README.md

 a bit like CIL or Gimple.
 However, it is both far more flexible and powerful than these, and also far less efficient.
-Adventurous souls are invited to create a compiler to GNU Lighting, CIL, Java bytecode or the bytcode of your choice; or maybe to a GPU backend, or even more complex data-processing systems, such as TensorFlow.
+Adventurous souls are invited to create a compiler to GNU Lighting, CIL, Java bytecode or the bytecode of your choice; or maybe to a GPU backend, or even more complex data-processing systems, such as TensorFlow.

 In its current form, Atomese was primarily designed to allow the